Trump Pledged To Take On The NRA, Now He's Speaking At Group's Annual Convention

 Congress has yet to pass legislation addressing DACA.

-By showing a willingness to take positions that buck his party's line without following through, Trump is able to play up his independence without dealing the consequences of actually enacting policy.
+By showing a willingness to take positions that buck his party's line without following through, Trump is able to play up his independence without dealing with the consequences of actually enacting policy.

-"When he does tough talk like 'I'm not afraid of the NRA' ... it says more about his persona, his image and his core supporters love that," said Robert Denton, head of the department of communication at Virginia Tech.
+"When he does tough talk like, 'I'm not afraid of the NRA' ... it says more about his persona, his image and his core supporters love that," said Robert Denton, head of the department of communication at Virginia Tech.

-But, there are some risks to vacillating between various viewpoints.
+But there are some risks to vacillating between various viewpoints.

 "These inconsistent policy positions leave allies and foes alike unsure where he stands and uncertain about him keeping his word after they leave the negotiating table," said Brandon Rottinghaus, a political science professor at the University of Houston.